FreshRSS/FreshRSS/docs/en/developers/06_GoogleReader_API.md

 ## RSS clients

-There are many RSS clients that support the Fever API, but they seem to understand the Fever API a bit differently.
+There are many RSS clients that support the Fever API, but they might understand the API a bit differently.
 If your favourite client doesn't work properly with this API, please create an issue and we'll have a look.
 But we can **only** do that for free clients.

-### Usage & Authentication
+## Usage & Authentication

 Before you can start using this API, you have to enable and setup API access, which is [documented here](../users/06_Mobile_access.md), and then reset the user’s API password.

 Then point your mobile application to the `greader.php` address (e.g. `https://freshrss.example.net/api/greader.php`).

-# Compatible clients
+## Compatible clients

-6. On the same FreshRSS API page, note the address given under “Your API address”, like `https://freshrss.example.net/api/greader.php`
+1. On the same FreshRSS API page, note the address given under “Your API address”, like `https://freshrss.example.net/api/greader.php`
-	* Type the API address in a client, together with your FreshRSS username, and the corresponding special API password.
+2. Type the API address in a client, together with your FreshRSS username, and the corresponding special API password.

 | App                                                                                | Platform            | License                                            |
 |:----------------------------------------------------------------------------------:|:-------------------:|:--------------------------------------------------------:|